ReactiveCocoa/ReactiveCocoa/Documentation/DesignGuidelines.md

 has side effects.

-A signal’s side effects can only be stopped through [a terminating event](#the-event-stream-of-the-signal-is-alive-regardless-of-the-status-of-the-respective-signal-instance), or by becoming an [unretained signal](#unretained-signals-with-no-observer-attached-would-be-terminated-without-any-terminating-event) with all observers detached.
+A signal’s side effects can only be stopped through [a terminating event](#the-event-stream-of-the-signal-is-alive-generally-until-a-terminating-event-hits), or by becoming an [unretained signal](#unretained-signals-with-no-observer-attached-would-be-terminated-without-any-terminating-event) with all observers detached.

 #### All observers of a signal see the same events in the same order